AaronThompson89/file-hash-proof/README.md

 5. Compare the new hash with the saved hash.
 6. If the hashes match, the file contents are unchanged.
 7. If the hashes differ, the file contents have changed.

+## Example Workflow

+Generate or record a hash for an important file.

+Save the hash alongside the file, in documentation, or in a separate proof record.